6 Reasons to Not Pay the Ransom in a Ransomware Attack

 For businesses, this only adds insult to injury.
 The hackers clearly win, and the business suffers the embarrassment of having paid up and received nothing in return.

 No industry is immune to these risks.
 All organizations face the threat of ransomware, including healthcare, manufacturing, construction, retail, real estate, hospitality, education and financial institutions.
-And, all of them face the same risk of tossing their money down the drain when they pay the ransom.
+All of them face the same risk of tossing their money down the drain when they pay the ransom.

 When you pay a hacker a ransom during a ransomware attack, it just funds their operations and encourages them to continue their criminal actions and behaviors on other companies.
 You are basically just funding cyber terrorism when you give in to their demands.